bolive2/my386blog/_posts/2023-02-08-How-to-blog.md

 These are all of the steps that you need to sort the list.
 When you put them all together, it looks like this.

     for i in range(len(x)):

     for j in range(i+1, len(x)):

         if(x[i] < x[j]):

             y = x[i]

             x[i] = x[j]

             x[j] = y
+If you desired to turn this into a function it would be very easy.
+All you would have to do is add a line before with the function name and add that it takes a list an input.

+def function_name(list_name):
+Also, if at the end of this function you wanted to a print feature once the list has been sorted you would just add print(list_name) in the last line.
 Following these steps will sort the list.
 To do this but reverse the order, you would just change the greater than to a less than in the if statement.
 This is not the only way to sort a list of unordered integers.
 There are other ways using a loop and ways without.
-This is just one on the simplest ways to do it.
+This is just one of the simplest ways to do it.
+One instance where this becomes useful is when you have a program where someone else inputs numbers and the output should be sorted or when you just have a large list of numbers that would take too long to sort as you are inputting them.
+By having a sorted list, the data becomes easier to read and is much more visually appealing than if the numbers were just in a random order.